Amos L. Allen: Career

 He served as a clerk in the United States Treasury Department from 1867 to 1870.

 Allen was elected clerk of the courts for York County, Maine in 1870.
 He was reelected three times and served until January 1, 1883.
 He served in the Maine House of Representatives in 1886 and 1887.

 He was private secretary to Speaker Thomas B. Reed in the Fifty-first, Fifty-fourth, and Fifty-fifth Congresses.
 He served as delegate at large to the Republican National Convention at St. Louis in 1896.

 Congress

 Allen was elected as a Republican to the Fifty-sixth Congress to fill the vacancy caused by the resignation of Thomas B. Reed.
 He was reelected to the Fifty-seventh and to the four succeeding Congresses and served from November 6, 1899, until his death in Washington, D.C., on February 20, 1911, from pneumonia.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution, which imposed a federal income tax.

 He was interred in Evergreen Cemetery, Alfred, Maine.